JMLX42/cocorico/doc/Localization.md

 ## Adding a new locale

+In `provisioning/inventory/group_vars/all.yml`, edit the `supported_locales`
-Edit the `supported_locales` dictionary to add the new locale.
+dictionary to add the new locale.
 Here an example to add the `es-ES` locale:

 ```yml
 supported_locales: